Smkjn7/CODES-Game-developement/README.md

-# CODES-Game-developement
-This is the repository of all my coding work on games.
+This is a repo of a game named as Number Wizard based on a simple BINARY SEARCH algorithm.